Case Study | 5 min read

 Pain points from testing are highlighted in annotations on the original design

-• Simplify options and incentivize one with a % discount to reduce mental effort and build trust.
+• Simplify choices and highlight one plan → Use a gentle nudge (e.g. % discount) to reduce mental effort and increase conversions

 Clarity